pymeasure/pymeasure/docs/dev/adding_instruments.rst

     Extreme5000.voltage = Instrument.control(
         ":VOLT?", ":VOLT %g",
-        """ A floating point property that controls the voltage in Volts.
-This property can be set.
-        """
+        """Control the voltage in Volts (float)."""
     )

 You will notice that we use the `Python string format`_ :code:`%g` to pass through the floating point.